RESOStandards/web-api-commander/README.md

 It also provides pleasing command line interaction, and plays well with Cucumber by supporting the ability to run individual or multiple tests using tags.

-### Usage
+### Web API Usage

 Once [Gradle is installed](https://gradle.org/install/), the Commander may be run in automated testing mode for a Web API 1.0.2 certification using a terminal.
 A command similar to the following would be issued (adjust to your specific needs):

 ```shell script